FC-Vision: Real-Time Visibility-Aware Replanning for Occlusion-Free Aerial Target Structure Scanning in Unknown Environments: Methodology

 \subsection{Efficient Plug-in System Integration}

-A practical challenge for visibility-aware replanning is deployability: most aerial scanning systems already have a mature stack (global view planning $\rightarrow$ trajectory optimization $\rightarrow$ control), and redesigning the whole pipeline is typically costly. \textbf{FC-Vision} is therefore devised as a plug-in layer that upgrades existing systems to be occlusion-aware through a minimal interface while reusing the host execution modules.
-We treat the nominal scanning path $\bar{\mathcal{P}}$ produced by any upstream planner as a reference intent: its ordered sequence of 5-DoF viewpoints defines the intended target subset $\mathcal{S}$ and scan progression.
-Our algorithm takes $(\bar{\mathcal{P}},\hat{\mathcal{O}})$ as input and returns a repaired path $\mathcal{P}$ in the same representation, so that downstream components remain unchanged.
+A practical challenge for visibility-aware replanning is deployability: most aerial scanning systems already have a mature stack (global view planning $\rightarrow$ trajectory optimization $\rightarrow$ control), and redesigning the whole pipeline is typically costly. \textbf{FC-Vision} is thus devised as a plug-in layer that upgrades existing systems to be occlusion-aware through a minimal interface while reusing the host execution modules.
+We treat the nominal scanning path $\bar{\mathcal{P}}$ produced by any upstream planner as a reference intent: its ordered sequence of 5-DoF viewpoints fully covers $\mathcal{S}$ and defines the scan progression.
+Our algorithm receives $\bar{\mathcal{P}}$ and returns its repaired path $\mathcal{P}$, so that downstream components remain unchanged.
 This makes the integration planner-agnostic and allows \textbf{FC-Vision} to be attached to a wide range of scanning stacks.

 To meet strict latency, we avoid global re-optimization and operate in a receding-horizon fashion.
 At each replanning call, we extract a local sub-path $\bar{\mathcal{P}}_{[i_s,i_e]}$ by accumulating arc-length up to a fixed horizon $\mathcal{H}$ ahead of the current execution.
 Our replanning framework then repairs only this window to satisfy collision- and occlusion-free throughout, and we seamlessly splice it back to form the updated scan plan: